clairejc/portfolio-clairejc/docs/assignments/assignment4.md

 phone: one Integer

+age: one Integer

-birthday: one String
+city: one String

-location: one String
+state: one String

 language: one String

+signedup: one Array String

+waitlisted: one Array String

+filters: one Array String

 ### Concept: Instructions